Jaimin1304/Simple-Federated-Learning-system/README.md

 ### You can also run all clients at once using make_clients.sh
 To do this, type `bash make_clients.sh`, then use `screen -r <Client-id>` to access the virtual terminal of each client.

+### View the result
+After completeing the training process, each client's local accuracy and loss for each communication round can be found in the corresponding log file '{client_id}_log.txt', and all the global results are store in files global_accuracy.txt and global_loss.txt.